 - Year 2 will revise phase 5 and will introduce Phase 6 and key phonic and spelling objectives from the government document ‘Support for Spellings’.

-In each phonics lesson the daily phonic objective will reinforced through the teaching of High Frequency and Tricky words within each phase.
+In each phonics lesson the daily phonic objective will be reinforced through the teaching of High Frequency and Tricky Words within each phase.
 These words will form a basis for children’s weekly spellings to be learnt at home.
-Spellings in Year 1

 All lessons are appropriately differentiated to meet the individual child’s needs and are identified on the weekly planning.